vijaysanthoshp/Binary-Dog-Cat-Classification-Using-Docker/README.md

 You can check the detailed explanation on the article I wrote in Towards Data Science [here](https://towardsdatascience.com/machine-learning-in-production-keras-flask-docker-and-heroku-933b5f885459)

-Without going into too much detail, this project consists of 4 major parts :

-## Build model : VGG19

-I've used use a pretrained (and effective) Convolutional Neural Network model for image classification : [VGG-19](https://arxiv.org/abs/1409.1556).

-[model.py](./model.py) describe how to load the model, preprocess images in order to be used by that model, and make predictions.

 ## Create API : Flask